 ofershap/mcp-server-s3 0 TypeScript 7 AWS credential chain MIT

 The S3 ecosystem is the most fragmented in this review.
-AWS’s official awslabs/mcp monorepo includes an S3 Tables server, but it’s designed for Apache Iceberg structured data — SQL queries against table buckets, not general object storage.
+AWS’s official awslabs/mcp monorepo (now 8,900 stars, 1,498 commits) includes an S3 Tables server, but it’s designed for Apache Iceberg structured data — SQL queries against table buckets, not general object storage.
 You can’t use it to list objects, download files, or generate presigned URLs for standard S3 buckets.
+Despite the monorepo growing to 20+ specialized servers, a general-purpose S3 server remains conspicuously absent.

 AWS also published a sample server (aws-samples/sample-mcp-server-s3) with just three read-only tools.
 It’s explicitly demo code, not production-ready.

-The best general-purpose S3 server is actually txn2/mcp-s3, despite having only 1 star.
+The best general-purpose S3 server is txn2/mcp-s3, now at 3 stars and 134 commits.
 It has 9 tools covering the full CRUD lifecycle plus presigned URLs, with a security-first design: read-only by default, 10MB GET / 100MB PUT size limits, prefix-based access control, and audit logging.
 It also supports S3-compatible stores (MinIO, SeaweedFS, LocalStack).
 It’s written in Go and designed as an importable library with middleware support.

-samuraikun/aws-s3-mcp has 22 stars and offers multiple transports (stdio, HTTP, SSE) with Docker Compose setup, but is read-only with just 3 tools.
+samuraikun/aws-s3-mcp has 24 stars and 76 commits, offering multiple transports (stdio, HTTP, SSE) with Docker Compose setup, but is read-only with just 3 tools.

 ofershap/mcp-server-s3 covers 7 tools including put, delete, and presigned URLs, but has zero community adoption.